contentful/contentful-resolve-response/README.md

         ]
       }
     },
-    // second element is the resolved object
+    // resolved key is the re`solved` object resolved:[
-    [
       {
         // Value stays the same
         someValue: 'wow',